blarney-lang/actora/README.md

 shared state.

-Actora is processor designed to support the actor model more directly, using of large number of very simple cores running code written in a small Erlang-like language called Elite.
+Actora is processor designed to support the actor model more directly, using a large number of very simple cores running code written in a small Erlang-like language called Elite.
 The work is in the preliminary stages.
 So far, we have: